 - Scholars at ASU and UA designing independent‐study credit in conjunction with travel during a summer session may register for independent-study credits during the following fall semester to keep down costs.
 Summer session tuition is not covered by the Flinn Scholarship.

 - Scholars have $8,000 available for one or more additional study-travel experiences after the rising-sophomore group study-travel program.
 Under no circumstances may the amount of funding requested by a Scholar exceed the documented cost of the proposed study-travel experience.

 - For study-travel during the academic year, the Scholarship Program allows Scholars to request both study-travel funds and the Scholarship Program’s semester allowance of $8,250 per semester.
-To be eligible to use Flinn semester funds to support a study-travel experience, a Scholar must be enrolled as a full-time continuing student at his/her Arizona university and receive approval from the university to use semester funds for study-travel.
+To be eligible to use Flinn semester funds to support a study-travel experience, a Scholar must be enrolled as a full-time continuing student at their Arizona university and receive approval from the university to use semester funds for study-travel.

 - The Scholarship Program issues checks only to the Scholar’s home university for release to the Scholar, not to the sponsoring program or directly to the Scholar.
 Review of the Scholar’s request, preparation of the check, and release of funds by the university requires at least one month.
 If a complete application for funding, accompanied by all required documentation, is not submitted by the Scholarship Program’s stated deadline, the Scholarship Program cannot guarantee any funding whatsoever, even if the identified study-travel opportunity is otherwise appropriate for support.